edterbak/HeishaMoNR/readme.md

 ## Introduction
 You can connect your Panasonic heat pump to the default CZ-TAW1 module.
 Then you are locked in the Panasonic ecosystem depending on using the wallmounted controller or Aquarea Smart Cloud.

 Alternatively you can connect and control your Panasonic heat pump locally with Heishamon.
 The Heishamon board is created by Egyras.
 AWESOME job!
-Get one here: https://www.tindie.com/stores/thehognl/ <br/>
+Get one here: https://www.tindie.com/stores/thehognl/ <br/> <br/>
+The Node Red flow from this repository uses the above mentioned pcb to communicate with your Panasonic heat pump. <br/>

 ```mermaid
 ---
 config: